 As a result, sellers cannot use their own card to process a transaction with their Square account.
 We do allow for the occasional test swipe for a reasonable $1 to ensure the reader is working as expected, but otherwise using Square for self-payments is not okay.
 Payments taken from family members can also fall into this category.

 We regularly monitor all transactions on the platform to keep all of our businesses safe, and will take action on any account that violates our Terms of Service, regardless of when the infraction is identified.
 It’s what we have to do to ensure our service remains available for as many businesses as possible.

 In the event we notice something out of the ordinary with your account, we’ll reach out to you to verify additional details, and will place a hold on any upcoming transfers.
 You will be notified via email (sent to the email address associated with the primary account holder), as well as by a banner that appears when the primary account holder is logged in to both Square Dashboard and Square’s Support Center.
 Depending on the concern, we may need to review different information, but typically we’re looking for signed receipts, bank statements, or other forms of verification.

 The information you submit helps our Account Services team better understand your business and its transactions as a whole.
 Regulators require Square to understand the kinds of businesses using Square, and the products being sold.
 When you respond to a request for more information, the information you provide helps us understand what you do and puts us in a better position to help you avoid prohibited activity.

-As mentioned above, and in our Terms of Service, deposits can be suspended until we can fully verify an account or transaction to ensure it complies with the law and Square’s Terms of Service.
+As mentioned above, and in our Terms of Service, transfers can be suspended until we can fully verify an account or transaction to ensure it complies with the law and Square’s Terms of Service.
 Our review process typically takes less than one business day, so the sooner you can get us the requested verification documents, the sooner we’ll be able to complete the review.
-For more information on suspended deposits, please see our Suspended Deposits FAQ.
+For more information on suspended transfers, please see our Suspended Transfers FAQ.